andreibacos/cbci/README.md

 ### Prerequisites

-You will need 2 or more machines each with 2 network interfaces in different subnets
+You will need 2 machines if live migration is not required.

-One will be used for management and the other for data network, just make sure both interfaces have IPs set
+For live migration two or more compute nodes and active directory are required.

-For this example i will be using 2 VMs in VMware Workstation
+For this example i will be using 4 VMs in VMware Workstation

-* ubuntu 16.04 - 1 NAT interface and one VMnet1 (host only)
+* ubuntu 16.04 devstack - 1 NAT interface and one VMnet1 (host only)
+* Hyper-V 2016 compute - 1 NAT interface and one VMnet1 (host only)
-* Hyper-V 2016 - 1 NAT interface and one VMnet1 (host only)
+* Hyper-V 2016 compute - 1 NAT interface and one VMnet1 (host only)
+* Server 2016 active directory - 1 NAT interface
 * management network 192.168.171.0/24
-* data network 192.168.112.0/24 (host only)
+* data network 192.168.112.0/24 VMnet1 (host only)

 ### Installing